 If you have a little extra cash to work with, you can pay what are called discount points to your lender — which qualifies you for a lower rate.
 This is sometimes referred to as “buying down your rate.”

 If you’re thinking of doing this, just make sure you consider your long-term plans first.
 You want to make sure you’ll be in the home long enough to reach the breakeven point — or else it might not be worth it to do this.
-Your breakeven point is the point at which the savings you earn from your lower interest rate outweighs the cost of your points.
+Your breakeven point is the point at which the savings you earn from your lower interest rate outweigh the cost of your points.

 7. Compare multiple lenders